Enduring Times of Testing, Trials, and Suffering

 Luke 8:11-15 ESV

-The people in this parable are all people who call or have called themselves Christians.
-We can see the same kind of situation here from the story of the children of Israel who left Egypt.
-They were tested in the wilderness but didn’t get to enter into the promised land because of lack of faith in God.
+The people in this parable represent those who call, or have called, themselves Christians.
+We see a similar pattern in the story of the Israelites after they left Egypt.
+They were tested in the wilderness, but because of their lack of faith in God, many of them did not enter the Promised Land.

-1 Therefore, holy brothers, you who share in a heavenly calling, consider Jesus, the apostle and high priest of our confession, 2 who was faithful to him who appointed him, just as Moses also was faithful in all God's house.
-3 For Jesus has been counted worthy of more glory than Moses—as much more glory as the builder of a house has more honor than the house itself.
-4 (For every house is built by someone, but the builder of all things is God.)
-5 Now Moses was faithful in all God's house as a servant, to testify to the things that were to be spoken later,6 but Christ is faithful over God's house as a son.
-And we are his house, if indeed we hold fast our confidence and our boasting in our hope.
+Therefore, holy brethren, partakers of a heavenly calling, consider Jesus, the Apostle and High Priest of our confession; He was faithful to Him who appointed Him, as Moses also was in all His house.
+For He has been counted worthy of more glory than Moses, by just so much as the builder of the house has more honor than the house.
+For every house is built by someone, but the builder of all things is God.
+Now Moses was faithful in all His house as a servant, for a testimony of those things which were to be spoken later; but Christ was faithful as a Son over His house—whose house we are, if we hold fast our confidence and the boast of our hope firm until the end.

-When we enter into testing, we must believe that God will give us wisdom.
-We must have this wisdom to pass the test so we can learn to stop practicing sin, meaning stop taking part of temptations, our own lustful desires.
-If we don’t believe He will help us, then we will never be pleasing to Him.
-To overcome, the temptations, we must seek God with all our heart, mind and soul, and determine in ourselves that no matter what comes at us we will learn to overcome with His help.
+When we enter times of testing, we must believe that God will give us the wisdom we need.
+We must ask for this wisdom so that we can pass the test and learn to overcome sin, choosing not to give in to the temptations our flesh desires.
+If we do not believe that He will help us, we cannot be pleasing to Him.
+To overcome temptation, we must seek God with all our heart, mind, and soul, and be determined that no matter what comes against us, we will overcome with His help.

 3 Blessed be the God and Father of our Lord Jesus Christ!
 According to his great mercy, he has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, 4 to an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you, 5 who by God's power are being guarded through faith for a salvation ready to be revealed in the last time.
 6 In this you rejoice, though now for a little while, if necessary, you have been grieved by various trials, 7 so that the tested genuineness of your faith—more precious than gold that perishes though it is tested by fire—may be found to result in praise and glory and honor at the revelation of Jesus Christ.